Neurodivergent Supported "My Way" Applied Behavior Analysis (ABA)

 A Perspective on Today’s ABA by Dr. Greg Hanley

 "Today’s ABA (applied behavior analysis) is about continually learning about the predilections of the autistic person being served so that preferred learning contexts can be developed en route to developing skills that can be appreciated by the autistic person as well as others.
-What follows is a guide for those implementing today’s ABA but written for those who are curious about what today’s ABA
+What follows is a guide for those implementing today’s ABA but written for those who are curious about what today’s ABA involves.
+Learn by listening.
+Ask the autistic person and/or ask people who know and love the autistic person about what he/she/they loves and hates.
+Be sure to review the love, aversion, and indifference towards activities, objects, furniture, contexts, and especially social interactions.

 Ask that person about the autistic person’s voice.
 How do they routinely communicate?

 And, especially, what are they communicating with their problem behavior?
 In other words, today’s ABA starts with asking questions, listening, and learning about the autistic person by people who know and love the autistic person.
+Learn by creating joy.
+From that conversation, put together a context in which the autistic person will be happy, relaxed, and engaged, one in which they will feel safe and in control.

+Enrich this space with all of the objects and activities that they love.
+Don’t be stingy with the stuff–more is better.
+Be sure to include all the things that they have lost in the past because they could not handle their removal or because they engaged with them in unique, stigmatizing, or disruptive ways.
 Do not restrict in any way their freedom to do or move.
 Keep the door open.
 Follow their lead, physically and conversationally.
 Let the autistic person bring other materials to this context, remove materials in this context, reposition objects and people in this context, and essentially redesign it with either their actions or words.
+Be sure to create clear signals of your submission (i.e., remove all signals of dominance—hovering too close or standing above them).
+During this time, avoid all acts of redirection, prompting, teaching, questioning, and language expansion.
+Be 100% available to the autistic person but do not add your “two-cents” to the situation unless asked.

 Reserve even praise unless the autistic person initiates by sharing what they are doing or just did with you and you are authentically impressed.

-Respond to all attempts to communicatethis will happen the sooner you stop trying to lead the situation.
+Do not supervise the experience; share in it without taking it over in any way.
+Respond to all attempts to communicate–this will happen the sooner you stop trying to lead the situation.
 Help them, for instance, not when they struggle, but when they indicate they would like assistance.

 Be earnest in your attempts to help even when you are not sure how to do so.
-Do not let any behavior towards you be ignored; react to their behavior in normal ways, just do not attempt inspire the next interactionlet them lead.
+Do not let any behavior towards you be ignored; react to their behavior in normal ways, just do not attempt inspire the next interaction—let them lead.

 Continue revising the context and your manner of interaction until the autistic person does not want to be anywhere but there.
 Let them “vote with their feet.”
 Besides being dignifying and avoiding regrettable physical management, allowing them to leave the space provides good information.
 Leaving means something important is missing or something aversive is present.

+Keep working on building and refining the context until the autistic person is happy, relaxed, and engaged for an extended period.
+Recognize that happy, relaxed, and engaged looks very different for different autistic persons, which is why it is essential that someone who knows and loves the autistic person is present at this and the next step of the process.
+In sum, teach the autistic person that you know them, you see them, you hear them, and you are there for them.
+This is the first and crucial step in today’s ABA.
+Learn by empowering.
 After you are confident that you can create a safe and engaging context and there is zero probability of any severe problem behavior in this context, it is time to empower the autistic person further and establish trust between you and the autistic person.
 It starts by clearly signaling that the prevailing conditions are about to change, and for the worse, but be clear and kind about it.

-doing, set aside their materials, move in a different direction, inhibit any self-stimulatory behavior, and transition to an area in which developmentally appropriate instruction/expectations will commence.
-Be sure this area of high expectations is set aside to some extent and populated with all the challenging activities and expectations reported by those who know and love this autistic person as important for
+Through normal actions and words, make it clear to the autistic person that you would like them to stop what they are doing, set aside their materials, move in a different direction, inhibit any self-stimulatory behavior, and transition to an area in which developmentally appropriate instruction/expectations will commence.
+Be sure this area of high expectations is set aside to some extent and populated with all the challenging activities and expectations reported by those who know and love this autistic person as important for his/her/their development.
+If the autistic person shows any explicit sign of distress, discomfort, or protest in the form of either minor or severe problem behavior while transitioning from essentially their way to your way, acknowledge it immediately and relent.

+Let the autistic person return to their way and resume following their lead until he/she/they gets back to their version of happy, relaxed, and engaged for a short period.
 Repeat this process until it is obvious that the autistic person is empowered and understands that they do not need to comply against their will and they do not need to escalate to escape or avoid the things they don’t want or obtain the things they do want.
-Teach them that you see them, hear them, and understand them even more now, despite the sometimes lack of precision or general acceptability of
+Teach them that you see them, hear them, and understand them even more now, despite the sometimes lack of precision or general acceptability of their communication.

 Teach them to trust you.
 In this period, be clear, be alert, be quick, and be consistent.
 From this resetting of the relationship, you will eventually restore balance and be able reintroduce the ambiguity and challenges of life without problem behavior returning.
+Learn while teaching.
+The path to a joyous lifestyle for families with autistic persons is paved with skills.

 The big pavers are play/leisure skills, communication, toleration, and cooperation.